JoeyBernhardt/Nutrient_analysis/models_plots.md

 ![](models_plots_files/figure-html/unnamed-chunk-30-1.png)

+Here I tried to apply this function to all taxa individually, but couldn't figure out.
+See below for where I was getting errors.

 ```r
 #' this doesn't work, because I can't figure out how to pull out the right column to unnest.